GeneralProducts/day-of-code/_posts/2018-10-30-next-steps.md

 ## Stay in touch

 Do stay in touch with us!
 Here's our [company website](http://generalproducts.co) with links to all the initiatives we do to increase technical literacy in publishing.
-We blog at [www.consonance.app](https://www.consonancena.app), and tweet at @consonance_app: our staff are Emma @has_many_books, Andy @andypearson, Sara @saramoohead and Dave @databasesponge.
-Please follow our Publishers’ Advice Bot @bot_publishing.
+We blog at [www.consonance.app](https://www.consonance.app), and tweet at @consonance_app: our staff are Emma [@has_many_books](https://twitter.com/has_many_books), Andy [@andypearson](https://twitter.com/andypearson), Sara [@saramoohead](https://twitter.com/saramoohead) and Dave [@databasesponge](https://twitter.com/databasesponge).
+Please follow our [Publishers’ Advice Bot](https://twitter.com/bot_publishing).

-Please do give us [feedback on this course](https://emma359024.typeform.com/to/GPkjMu).

-And if you need a modern, cloud-based publishing management system, you know who to ask!
+And if you need a modern, cloud-based publishing management system, you know where to come!
 Visit [Consonance.app](http://consonance.app) to find out what we do.

 ## What you’ve learned